Mats Haldin

 Mats Haldin (born 17 May 1975) is a Finnish orienteering competitor and two-time European champion with the Finnish relay team.
 He received a silver medal with the Finnish relay team at the 2003 World Orienteering Championships in Rapperswil/Jona, and again in 2006 in Aarhus.
 He received a bronze medal in relay at the 2007 World Championships in Kyiv.
 At the 2009 World Orienteering Championships in Miskolc he won a bronze medal in the relay, together with Topi Anjala and Tero Föhr.

 His wife is Czech orienteer Vendula Klechová.
 Daughter Hanna was born on 25 May 2011.

+Haldin won the Jukola relay three times, in 2003, 2010 and 2011, for Halden SK.